-Presiding Officers: Stefanie N. Krevda, Commissioner David L. Ober, Commissioner David E. Veleta, Senior Administrative Law Judge
+Presiding Officers: Stefanie Krevda, Commissioner David Ober, Commissioner David Veleta, Administrative Law Judge

-On July 18, 2018, the City of Fort Wayne, Indiana ("Petitioner", "Fort Wayne", or "City"), filed two separate Petitions with the Indiana Utility Regulatory Commission ("Commission").
+On July 18, 2018, the City of Fort Wayne, Indiana ("Petitioner" or "Fort Wayne"), filed two separate Petitions with the Indiana Utility Regulatory Commission ("Commission").
 One in Cause No. 45124 seeking authority for its municipal water utility ("Utility") to establish and implement a system development charge ("SDC") for water service.
 The second Petition was filed in Cause No. 45125 seeking authority for its Utility to issue long-term debt and adjust its rates and charges for water service.
 On the same day, Petitioner also filed its direct testimony and exhibits in both Causes.
 In Cause No. 45124, Fort Wayne filed the Direct Testimony and Exhibits of Eric J. Walsh, CPA.
 In Cause No. 45125, Fort Wayne filed the Direct Testimony and Exhibits of Mr. Walsh and Andrew G. Schipper, P.E.